-Program: Design a new civic structure for a growing community northern suburb of Chicago.
+Program: Design a new civic structure for a growing community in a northern suburb of Chicago.
 The program, which called for durable, functional spaces to handle heavy daily traffic, includes 33,900 square feet of village staff offices, public agencies, Board chambers, meeting rooms, lounges, a disaster center, and storage space.
-The building was designed and built with the intention that last over 100 years to serve its community and convey a sense of pride and stability.
+The building was designed and built with the intention that it last over 100 years to serve its community and convey a sense of civic pride and stability

-Building Area: (net/gross, square feet) 22,500/33.900
+Building Area: (net/gross, square feet) 22,500/33,900.
+Cost: \$125/asf.

-Cost: \$125/gsf.

-Major Materials: Masonry bearing walls, limestone detailing, in or steel frame construction, prefabricated wood truss roof structu slate roofing, copper gutter and downspouts, operable wood windows, wood exterior and interior doors, custom millwork in public areas, and interior limestone detailing.
+Major Materials: Masonry bearing walls, limestone detailing, interior steel frame construction, prefabricated wood truss roof structure, slate roofing, copper gutter and downspouts, operable wood windows, wood exterior and interior doors, custom millwork in public areas, and interior limestone detailing.